Dr. Madeline Yale Preston is a photography historian, independent curator, writer and arts advisor with more than 20 years’ experience in the field.

-Madeline has lectured on photography for Sotheby’s Institute of Art London, Rice University, the Menil Collection, University of Houston, Houston Center for Photography, FotoFest and Norwich Univ. of the Arts, among others.
-She has conducted portfolio reviews and/or juried for Atlanta Celebrates Photography, Aurora Photos, Critical Mass, FotoFest, Minneapolis Photo Center, Photolucida, Society for Photographic Education, American University in Sharjah, University of Houston and Norwich Univ. of the Arts.
-As a consultant, Madeline has advised auction houses, museums, private collections, art fairs and galleries including Bonhams, the V&A, Art Dubai and the Sharjah Art Museum on photography, curatorial projects, collections and archives.
+She has curated over 35 exhibitions on photography and related media in the US, UK and UAE and has authored numerous monographic and catalogue essays on artists and photographers.
+She contributes to publications on photography and art including PhotoResearcher, Spot, Contemporary Practices, Canvas, Tribe and Revista Carbono.
+She has lectured and led workshops on photography for Houston Center for Photography, FotoFest, Photofusion, the Menil Collection, Sotheby’s Institute of Art London, Coventry University, Norwich Univ. of the Arts, Rice University and University of Houston, among others.
+She has conducted portfolio reviews and/or juried for Photolucida and Photolucida Critical Mass (annually since 2009, reviewer for Photolucida in 2022), Atlanta Celebrates Photography, Aurora Photos, FotoFest, Minneapolis Photo Center, Society for Photographic Education, American University in Sharjah, University of Houston and Norwich Univ. of the Arts.
+She served on FotoFest's art board and the board of the Houston Museum District Association.
+As a consultant, Madeline has advised auction houses, museums, private collections, art fairs and galleries including Bonhams (as photography specialist), the V&A, Art Dubai the Sharjah Art Museum and the Noor Ali Rashid Archive on photography, curatorial projects, collections and archives.
 She has developed educational and public programming with numerous institutions including the Magnum Foundation, Reporters Without Borders, the Museum of Fine Arts Houston and Asia Society.